C0mposer/Spyro-1-Practice-Rom/wiki/01-getting-started.md

 # Getting Started

-## What Is This?

-The **Spyro 1 Practice ROM** is a mod for *Spyro the Dragon (NTSC)* that adds a comprehensive suite of practice and speedrun tools, including full save states, a level select, IL timing, ghost replays, visualizers, and much more.
+The **Spyro 1 Practice ROM** is a mod for *Spyro the Dragon (NTSC)* that adds a suite of practice and speedrun tools, including full save states, a level select, IL timing, ghost replays, visualizers, and much more.

 ---